otvorenesudy/otvorenesudy/app/views/static_pages/content/_faq.en.html.md

 #### Are the data complete?

 Good question.
-In terms of reliable, better and more comprehensive copy, the information about courts, judges and judicial decisions shall be complete.
+In terms of reliable, better and more comprehensive copy, the information about courts, judges and judicial decrees shall be complete.
 Information about hearings shall be more complete than as provided by the Ministry. &ndash; Open Courts shall offer more data than the webpage of Ministry of Justice.

 #### What about data errors?